-Kyanite is a polymorph of andalusite and silimanite.
-All three are aluminum silicates, but kyanite forms as triclinic crystals, while andalusite and silimanite are both orthorhombic.
+Kyanite is a polymorph of andalusite and sillimanite.
+All three are aluminum silicates, but kyanite forms as triclinic crystals, while andalusite and sillimanite are both orthorhombic.
 The different crystal structures are owed to geological conditions during formation.
 Kyanite forms at a lower temperature and in a higher pressure environment; andalusite forms at a lower temperature and lower pressure conditions.
-Silimanite forms at a higher temperature and in higher pressure conditions.
+Sillimanite forms at a higher temperature and in higher pressure conditions.
 Kyanite is often confused with blue sapphire and topaz.
-In addition to sapphire (corundum), andalusite and silimanite, kyanite also forms in close association with talc, hornblende, quartz, almandine and albite.
+In addition to sapphire (corundum), andalusite and sillimanite, kyanite also forms in close association with talc, hornblende, quartz, almandine and albite.

 Like citrine quartz, kyanite is said to never accumulate or retain negative energies, thus it nevers requires a cleansing.
 Due to this attribute, kyanite may be used to cleanse and clear other gems and crystals.
 Kyanite is not an official birthstone, nor is it associated with any zodiacal signs, but it remains an extremely important healing crystal that is used in the vast world of metaphysical gems today.

 For jewelry, kyanite is often used as an affordable alternative to the more expensive blue sapphire, though its use in jewelry is limited because of its perfect cleavage and varying hardness.
 Since its hardness is related to its cut, it is best used for earrings and pendants, which aren't exposed to the stress that a bracelet or an everyday ring would experience.
-Some stones which display cat's eye chatoyancy may be set into rings, but they should be worn occasionally and with care.
+Some stones that display chatoyancy (cat's eye effect) may be set into rings, but they should be worn occasionally and with care.
 Kyanite looks best set in silver or white gold jewelry mountings.

 Kyanite is one of the most affordable gemstones today and it can offer many interesting looks.
 Faceted kyanite can be used for brilliant and lustrous designs, and if cut en cabochon or beaded, it can offer a natural earthy appeal.
 In addition to its use in jewelry, kyanite is also used for a number of industrial applications, including manufacturing of glass, burner tips, spark plugs, heating elements and electrical insulators.
 Kyanite is also used in the ceramic industry, primarily for porcelain plumbing fixtures and ceramic dishware.